rwusmm-dc/BigE11/README.md

 ## How to Use

 1. Mount your Windows 11 ISO (must be from an official Microsoft source, preferably unaltered)
-2. Run the script and enter the drive letter assigned to the mounted ISO drive when prompted (e.g., F:)
+2. Run the script and enter the drive letter assigned to the mounted ISO drive when prompted (e.g., F:), note, the w1.jpg is required to be besides the script .ps1 for the OS to have the designated wallpaper.

 ## Process Overview